 Organisation Intersex International Australia Limited (OII Australia) is a national body by and for people with intersex variations.
 We promote the human rights, self-determination and bodily autonomy of intersex people in Australia.
 We develop policy, and provide information and education.
+We also run an online support group.
 Our goals are to help create a society where our bodies are not stigmatised, and where our rights as people are recognised.

-We have made significant contributions to Australian human rights policy and practice, resulting in:
+We have made significant contributions to human rights policy and practice in Australia and internationally, resulting in:

 - Senate Committee recommendations for major changes to clinical and legal practice, with the development of national policy guidelines within in a human rights framework – see our article about the report Involuntary or coerced sterilisation of intersex people in Australia (October 2013) and cross-party Senate speeches on the issue (March 2014).